Iran to execute man for spying for CIA: judiciary

 Last summer, Iran announced it had broken up a CIA spy ring of 17 individuals and that some had been sentenced to death.

+The CIA did not immediately comment on Esmaili’s remarks.
+U.S. President Donald Trump tweeted after the announcement last summer: “The Report of Iran capturing CIA spies is totally false.
+Zero truth.”

-Tensions have spiked between Iran and the United States after Washington killed top Iranian military commander Qassem Soleimani in a drone strike in Baghdad on Jan.
+Tensions have increased between Tehran and Washington since the United States killed top Iranian military commander Qassem Soleimani in a drone strike in Baghdad on Jan.
 3, prompting the Islamic Republic to retaliate with a missile strike against a U.S. base in Iraq.

 Speaking at a press conference streamed live on the judiciary’s website, Esmaili said the names of the individuals working for a charity would not be released yet because the sentence has not been finalised.

-Reporting by Babak Dehghanpisheh; Editing by Alison Williams, William Maclean
+Reporting by Babak Dehghanpisheh; Editing by Alison Williams, William Maclean and Timothy Heritage